aip956/QwasarProjects/Scraper/README.md

 (e.g. missing data, incorrect elements, or changes to the webpage structure).

 ## Description
-This project is a Python=based scarper that extracts information about trending repositories from GitHub.
+This project is a Python-based scarper that extracts information about trending repositories from GitHub.
 It fetches the HTML content of the GitHub trending age, parses the relevant details about repos ( e.g. developer name, number of stars, formats the data.)